Greenhills, East Kilbride

 Greenhills is an area within the Scottish new town of East Kilbride, South Lanarkshire in Greater Glasgow.

-Greenhills is residential neighbourhood in the south western area of East Kilbride.
-It takes its name from the former farm of Greenhills which occupied the eastern part of the area later developed as Greenhills neighbourhood.
-Most of the area forming the present Greenhills comprises the ancient small estate of Lickprivick which Greenhills farm was never a part of.
+Greenhills is pre-designed residential neighbourhood in the south western area of East Kilbride new town.
+It takes its name from the former farm of Greenhills which formerly occupied the eastern part of the area developed as the neighbourhood.
+Most of the area forming the present Greenhills comprises the ancient small estate of Lickprivick, which Greenhills farm was never a part of.
 This neighbourhood represents part of the Southern Development Area of the New Town of East Kilbride, which later incorporated an annexe called Whitehills (never a distinct neighbourhood).
-The primary motivation to create the area relied on intense pressure to accommodate a far higher level of Glasgow-region overspill.
+The primary motivation to create the area relied on intense pressure in the late-1960s to accommodate a significantly higher level of Glasgow-region overspill.

+Street-naming

-The streets mainly explore residential naming themes of trees, shrubs, ducks, waders, and Scottish golf courses.
-The housing stock of Greenhills proper was mostly built from early 1970s to early 1980s.
-The public house called the Greenhills Bar was built during the mid 1970s and formed part of the wider Greenhills Neighbourhood Centre development - known as Greenhills Square.
-Greenhills Parish Church was completed in April 1977.
+The street names mainly explore themes of trees, shrubs, ducks, waders, and Scottish golf courses, and so the area does not have a particularly concerted parent theme beyond that of nature and scenery; something mirrored in the choice of more extensive street landscaping and amenity planting compared to some of the town's earlier neighbourhoods.
+The housing stock in Greenhills proper was mostly built between the early 1970s and early 1980s.

+Pre-new town history

-The Greenhills shopping centre at Greenhills Square is situated adjacent to the highest point in the urban zone of East Kilbride, known locally as 'The High Point' and originally as the Lickprivick Mound.
+The Greenhills shopping centre at Greenhills Square is situated adjacent to the highest point within the urban zone of East Kilbride, known locally as 'The High Point' and originally as the Lickprivick Mound.
 This is marked by a prominent OS trig pillar.
 It has been suggested in recent times that the mound represents the remains of an early motte and timber castle of the Lickprivick family, whose later castle stood nearby at Troon Court to the north.
-However, this suggestion mooted in the 2000s was purely speculation with some serious critical issues attached to it, and some other evidence points to different origins such as a possible 'moothill'.
-The shopping centre is served by some of the local bus services to and from Glasgow, chiefly the 18 and 21 operated by First Glasgow services.
+This suggestion, mooted in the 2000s, was purely speculation with some critical issues attached to it, as other evidence points to different potential origins, such as a possible 'moothill' used by the medieval Lickprivick family in their role as local coroners and sergeants.

+Facilities

+The public house called The Greenhills, latterly The Greenhills Bar, was built during the mid-1970s and forms part of the wider Greenhills Neighbourhood Centre development - known as Greenhills Square.
+Greenhills Parish Church was completed in April 1977.

+The shopping centre is served by some of the local bus services to and from Glasgow, chiefly the 18 and 21 operated by First Glasgow.